Greg-T8/eJPT/docs/labs/lab2/lab2.md

 ![](img/modules-1.png)

-If you do some searching you'll find the [SimpleHTTPPutServer.py](https://gist.github.com/fabiand/5628006).
-With this script, you create a web server on the host that enables you to upload a file from the target.
+The solution references the following script that you can use to create a web server on the host and upload a file from the target: [SimpleHTTPPutServer.py](https://gist.github.com/fabiand/5628006).

 ```
 # python -m SimpleHTTPPutServer 8080